Active Group Games for Kids in Fun Ways to Keep Children Engaged

 6. Capture the Flag

 Capture the Flag is ideal for older children because it encourages strategic thinking, teamwork, and leadership skills.
-It’s a great way to get them outside and engaged in physical activity for a longer period of time.
+It’s a great way to get them outside and engaged in physical activity for an extended period.

 7. Balloon Pop